 Felonies

-The Tennessee legislature has classified felony crimes from the least serious (Class E Felony), to the most serious (Class A Felony).
-Each Class is assigned a sentencing range.
-Thus, a convicted defendant will receive a sentence based on the classification of the conviction offense.
-First degree murder is in a class alone, and has a set punishment of life imprisonment with the possibility of parole, life without the possibility of parole, or death.
+The Tennessee legislature has classified felony crimes into different classes from A to E. These classes categorize felonies from least serious, Class E Felony, to the most serious, Class A Felony.
+Each class is assigned a sentencing range and a person convicted of an offense will receive a sentence based on the classification of the crime involved.
+The single exception is for convictions of First Degree Murder, which is in a class of its own and carries a set punishment of life imprisonment, with or without the possibility of parole, or the death penalty.

 A